vidartf/chromabar/docs/source/index.rst

 Version: |release|

-A Jupyter widget for a color bar
+A Jupyter widget for visualising colormaps as color bars.

 Quickstart